Universal541/brianreymore/src/content/essays/the-founding-faith-we-keep-inventing.md

 > We need to return America to its Christian roots.

-And nobody pauses to ask:
+And almost nobody pauses to ask:

 Which roots?